For You formed my inward parts; You wove me in my mother's womb.Psalm 139:13(NASB)

 Though abortion is a sin, and the loss of life through terminating a pregnancy is a travesty, Jesus died to pay the price for the sin of every man and woman, including this one.
 The Lord offers cleansing and forgiveness for the unsaved sinner, who in recognising their need of salvation, trusts that Christ is the acceptable sacrifice for their sin - including the sin of abortion.

-There is no condemnation, to those that are in Christ Jesus, for He even gives forgiveness and healing to those who commit this sin, both in their post salvation life - for if we, who have been justified by faith, confess our sin, He is faithful and just to forgive us our sin and to cleans us from all unrighteousness - including this one.
+There is no condemnation to those that are in Christ Jesus, for He even gives forgiveness and healing to those who commit this sin, both in their pre-salvation and post-salvation life - for if we, who have been justified by faith, confess our sin, He is faithful and just to forgive us our sin and to cleanse us from all unrighteousness - including this one.

-Let us read through this beautiful Psalm of David, and recognise that the life of the unborn, is given as a sacred trust, and that God is sovereign over all life - and let us give Him all the praise and glory for the wonder of life.
+Let us read through this beautiful Psalm of David, and recognise that the life of the unborn is given as a sacred trust, and that God is sovereign over all living things - and let us give Him all the praise and glory for the wonder of life.

 Heavenly Father, thank You for this beautiful Psalm on the sanctity of human life.
 Thank You that You gave me life, formed my inward parts, and have scheduled every day of my life.
-How I praise and thank You that I have been born-again, into Your family, and have received a new life in Christ.
-Forgive me individually and forgive us as a nation for the careless value that we to often place on life and especially on the value of the unborn child.
-Bless and protect those that are pregnant and may those that are guilty of wittingly or unwittingly being involved in terminating a pregnancy, experience Your grace and forgiveness in their lives - this we ask in Jesus name, AMEN.
+How I praise and thank You that I have been born-again into Your family, and have received a new life in Christ.
+Forgive me individually, and forgive us as a nation for the careless value that we too often place on life, and especially on the value of the unborn child.
+Bless and protect those that are pregnant and may those that are guilty of wittingly or unwittingly being involved in terminating a pregnancy, experience Your grace and forgiveness in their lives.
+This I ask in Jesus' name, AMEN.